wallarm/product-documentation/docs/latest/user-guides/api-discovery.md

 Each parameter information includes:

 * Parameter name and the part of request this parameter belongs to
-* Information about parameter changes (new, removed)
+* Information about parameter changes (new, unused)
 * Presence and type of sensitive data (PII) transmitted by this parameter, including:

     * Technical data like IP and MAC addresses